Welcome

 Schools and admissions authorities have a set of admission arrangements and an admissions code that must by law be followed.

-The in year school admissions process outlined on the Somerset Council website must be followed.
+The in-year school admissions process outlined on the Somerset Council website must be followed.

-Applications must be signed by family members with parental responsibility and admissions authorities will not be able to accept applications signed by the sponsor.
 There will be some instances when the local school or schools are full.
 In these situations, the local authority can provide information on alternative places within statutory walking distance.
-You can email enquiries to: schooladmissions@somerset.gov.uk
+You can email enquiries to schooladmissions@somerset.gov.uk

-Statutory walking distances are 2 miles up until the age of 8 and 3 miles for aged 8 and over.
+Statutory walking distances are 2 miles up until the age of 8, and 3 miles for aged 8 and over.
 Where it is not possible to offer a place within statutory walking distance transport will be provided to the nearest school with an available place.

 Financial support and banking